Skip to content

 Red slope

-I reached the seaside settlement of Samuel Pastor with a huge Mary statue, and close to it was a municipality event for the elderly, right on the beach.
+I reached the seaside settlement of Samuel Pastor with a huge Mary statue, and close to it was a municipal event for the elderly, right on the beach.
 I stopped for breakfast and had to wait a long time for a rather sorry sandwich.

 Municipal event for the elderly